ModestCoders/magento2-dockergento/README.md

 ## Motivation

-This project aims to offer a good performance solution for MAC users that want to use docker on development.
+This project aims to offer a good performance solution for Mac users that want to use docker on development.
-This is a docker setup optimised for Magento2 on Mac.
+This is a docker setup optimised for Magento 2 on Mac.
 It has same performance as Linux or local setups.

 ## Main Features

-### Overcome Docker for Mac performance issues on Magento 2
+### Overcome Docker for Mac performance issue

-* Use docker volumens for following directories:

-	* vendor
-	* generated
-	* var
-	* pub/static
-	* pub/media

-* Sincronise `vendor` and `generated` using a specific `sync` container.
-See [Sync vendor & generated section](#sync)

 <details>
-<summary>Docker for Mac performance issues</summary>
+<summary>Open to read issue explanation</summary>

 From docker for mac documentation: https://docs.docker.com/docker-for-mac/troubleshoot/#known-issues